mgrebenets/SpriteKitAutoLayout/README.md

 [![License](https://img.shields.io/cocoapods/l/SpriteKitAutoLayout.svg?style=flat)](http://cocoadocs.org/docsets/SpriteKitAutoLayout)
 [![Platform](https://img.shields.io/cocoapods/p/SpriteKitAutoLayout.svg?style=flat)](http://cocoadocs.org/docsets/SpriteKitAutoLayout)

-SpriteKitAutoLayout (SKAL) is a framework that brings the power of [Auto Layout](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Introduction/Introduction.html) into your [SpriteKit](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Introduction/Introduction.html) apps.
+SpriteKitAutoLayout (SKAL) is a framework that brings the power of [Auto Layout](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Introduction/Introduction.html) to your [SpriteKit](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Introduction/Introduction.html) apps.

 [![SpriteKitAutoLayout](http://img.youtube.com/vi/5BaXF5eCJp4/0.jpg)](http://www.youtube.com/watch?v=5BaXF5eCJp4)

 ## Good / Bad For
-SpriteKitAutoLayout is **good** for the same purpose it's good with UIKit or AppKit, that is to layout your app UI elements, such as buttons, labels, etc. Auto Layout will handle your UI layout when your scene size changes (on rotation for iOS or window resize on OSX).
+SpriteKitAutoLayout is **good** for the same purpose Auto Layout is good with UIKit or AppKit, that is to layout your app UI elements, such as buttons, labels, etc. Auto Layout will handle your UI layout when your scene size changes (on rotation for iOS or window resize on OSX).

 It is **not good** for things that don't need any layout as such.
-For example a sprite that represents one of your (game) characters, which moves around, changes it's scale, rotates and does other crazy things.
+For example a sprite that represents one of your (game) characters, which moves around, changes it's scale, rotates, animates and does other crazy things.

 ## Installation

 SpriteKitAutoLayout is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "SpriteKitAutoLayout"